 Gaiety Hollow is a historic site, public garden, and cultural center.
 The mission of the organization is to “preserve and interpret the legacy of Lord and Schryver to promote a greater understanding of their contribution to Northwest landscape architecture.”
 Gaiety Hollow serves the public by providing a space for historical display gardens, educational programs, conserved archival materials, and small event rental.
 Gaiety Hollow is a unique garden and is a regional resource for garden design, plant display, and education that welcomes visitors in a historic and aesthetically pleasing environment.
 The gardens are open on select days or by appointment.
 They are located at 545 Mission St in Salem, OR.

 Lord & Schryver Conservancy volunteers assist in the restoration of the Lord & Svhryver gardens at Deepwood Museum & Gardens and continue to maintain the historic gardens in partnership with the City of Salem.

 Come see the gardens at Gaiety Hollow!
-The Gaiety Hollow gardens will be open 1-4pm on Sunday, July 9th.
+The Gaiety Hollow gardens will be open 1-4pm on Sunday, August 13th.
 Wander through the gardens at your leisure.
-Enjoy summer flowers like dahlias, zinnias, petunias, Delphinium, Canterbury bells, heliotrope and roses.
-Artwork created by Salem Sketchers featuring the garden will be on display.
-Visitors are welcome to walk the garden at their own pace and to talk with our volunteers.
+Enjoy summer flowers like hydrangeas, zinnias, phlox, dahlias, and lilies.
+Pause to sketch or take photographs.
+See the restoration in progress.
+Feel welcome to talk with our volunteers.
 Please join us!
 Click here for more information

 Stay up-to-date and see what's happening at Gaiety Hollow and the historic gardens at Deepwood by following our blog.